1.1 Character Creation

 1.10 Mastery Choice

 When you start your journey in Last Epoch you only have access to the base class passive tree.
-As you progress through the main story you will eventually reach the End of Time location, which is technically the start of Chapter 4.
+As you progress through the main story you will eventually reach the End of Time location, which begins the start of Chapter 4.
 The End of Time is reached after defeating the Emperor’s Remains boss that lies within the Sanctum Bastille, of the Ruined Era.
 It can also be accessed by completing the Lightless Arbor dungeon, provided you’ve previously acquired a Lightless Arbor Key.

 Once you have reached the End of Time you speak to The Forgotten Knight NPC who will open a portal to the Realm of the Forgotten.
 At the end of a series of walkways and after fending off your other selves you get to a pedestal surrounded by 3 unique versions of yourself.
 These are the Mastery class options for your character, with but one path to take, and the choice cannot be undone.

 Your Mastery choice grants you a unique Mastery Bonus, a skill unique to that Mastery, and access to that Mastery’s full passive tree.
-Investing enough passive points into this Mastery tree will unlock a further skill (or skills) that are unique to only that Mastery.
+Investing enough passive points into your chosen Mastery tree will unlock additional skills unique to it.
 While your Mastery choice locks you to that Mastery, it does not stop you from putting passive points into the other Mastery trees.
-However, you can only put enough passive points in the other Mastery trees to unlock half the tree.
+However, you can only put enough passive points into the other Mastery trees to unlock half of their tree.